xbeat/Machine-Learning/README.md

 Introduction to Jacobian Matrices

 A Jacobian matrix is a fundamental concept in multivariable calculus and linear algebra.
 It represents the best linear approximation of a differentiable function near a given point.
 The Jacobian matrix contains all first-order partial derivatives of a vector-valued function.

+## 7 Strategies to Scale Your Database

+Database Indexing Strategy Implementation

+Indexing is a fundamental database optimization technique that creates data structures to improve the speed of data retrieval operations in databases.
+By analyzing query patterns and implementing appropriate indexes, we can significantly reduce query execution time and optimize resource utilization.

 ## Graphical Neural Networks in Python